tinaellis/tinaellis.github.io/linux-basics.md

 ls # Displays the contents of a directory.
 Options include:
-    -a # displays all directory contents, including hidden content -l # displays extended information, including the owner, modified date, size, and permissions -al # displays a long listing of all the contents in the current working directory, including hidden content -R # displays the contents of a directory and all of its subdirectories.
+    -a # displays all directory contents, including hidden content -l # displays extended information, owner, modified date, size, and permissions -al # displays listing of all contents, including hidden content -R # displays the contents of a directory and subdirectories.
-    -R # /etc displays the contents of the /etc directory and all of its subdirectories -d # displays directories but not files
+    -R /etc # displays contents of /etc directory and subdirectories -d # displays directories but not files
     -r # reverses the sort order
 ```